ezsystems/commerce-documentation/docs/guide/forms/form_api/predataprocessors.md

 ### Configuration

-The `use_single_name_field` setting defines if first name and surname from the form are stored in one or two separate fields:
+The `use_single_name_field` setting defines whether the first name and surname from the form are stored in one or two separate fields:

 ``` yaml
 ses_forms.default.use_single_name_field: true/false